How is Zeffy free?

 Some of the activities 501(c)(4) nonprofits are permitted to engage in include:

-• Pay for costs essential to a political organization.
+• Pay for costs essential to a political organization

-• Compare their missions with the candidate’s mission.
+• Compare their missions with the candidate’s mission

-• Ask candidates to sign pledges on an issue.
+• Ask candidates to sign pledges on an issue

-• Endorse candidates whose views align with theirs.
+• Endorse candidates whose views align with theirs

-• Support their preferred candidate’s mission and conduct political lobbying.
+• Support their preferred candidate’s mission and conduct political lobbying

-• Conduct voter registration activities.
+• Conduct voter registration activities

+The percentage may vary with the 501(c)(3) nonprofit size.
 A 501(c)(3) nonprofit can sponsor debates between all candidates to highlight their views and opinions, but it cannot endorse a particular candidate.

 Disclosure Requirements